Restorative Practice

 The model being implemented uses the following RP Continuum:

-RP does not replace any of the existing processes responding to incidents of harm, rather it compliments those already in place.
-The Restorative Practice model partners with the Adult Restorative Justice Conferencing (ARJC) Unit within the Department of Justice and Attorney General.
+Restorative Practice does not replace any of the existing processes responding to incidents of harm, rather it complements those already in place.
+The RP model partners with the Adult Restorative Justice Conferencing (ARJC) Unit within the Department of Justice and Attorney General.
 The ARJC Unit provides trained, accredited facilitators for formal restorative meetings.

-Development and implementation of Restorative Practice in mental health services at TPCH has benefited from support by the Mental Health Alcohol and Other Drugs Branch, Department of Health and The Prince Charles Hospital Foundation who provided grant funding covering the cost of employment of a trained RP clinician to lead this work and external RP training available for all staff and stakeholders.
-To assist in understanding the impact of this innovative work, the Queensland Mental Health Commission is funding an external evaluation.
-The final evaluation report is expected in the second half of 2022.
+Development and implementation of RP in mental health services at TPCH has benefited from support by the Mental Health Alcohol and Other Drugs Branch, Department of Health and The Prince Charles Hospital Foundation who provided grant funding for employment of a trained RP clinician to lead this work and external RP training available for all staff and stakeholders.
+To assist in understanding the impact of this innovative work, the Queensland Mental Health Commission funded an external evaluation.
+The final evaluation report was completed in 2022 by Dr Diana Beere.
+Please view the summary evaluation report.

 Contact Us